zhevron/go-log/README.md

   }
   defer f.Close()

+  // Create a new logger.
+  logger := log.NewLogger("MyLogger", log.Info)

-  // Add it as a sink.
+  // Add the file as an output.
-  log.AddSink(log.NewSink(log.LevelDebug, f))
+  logger.Output(f)

-  log.Info("This message will appear in the log file") }
+  logger.Info("This message will appear in the log file") }
 ```